Value Investing – it just makes sense!

 At Value Prophet we have developed a proprietary method for valuing businesses.
-The details of which will be fully covered in our “Value Investing 101” and “Advanced Value Investing” online eLearning courses coming soon.
+The details of which will be fully covered in our “Value Investing” online eLearning course that we plan to release in the not too distant future (however, we do have a simplified version of Intrinsic Value Calculator that you can explore right now).
 The basis of our valuation method is about understanding how the business will increase in value over time and how you will benefit from investing in the company.

 Value Investing relies on a number of evaluations to be carried out on the financial results of the company.
 The example below demonstrates one of the evaluations we do:

 The evaluation shows that if this business was purchased in 2015 and sold after 5 years it would earn an estimated real return of 28% per annum, assuming that inflation averages 3% per annum.

 You are projecting the future performance of the company based on historical performance and your understanding of their business model.
 Of course then, the Intrinsic Value is only an estimate.
 However, as Warren Buffet says: It is better to be approximately right than precisely wrong.
 This is a fundamental principle of the Value Investing methodology.

 If you are not confident in the intrinsic value estimate then you only need to increase the Margin of Safety.

 Ok, we know the estimated intrinsic value of the business, but investing in any business has its risks.
 To offset the risks we need to buy the business (shares in the business) at a sufficient discount to its value.

 This is called a Margin of Safety.
 As mentioned above, the intrinsic value we determine for the business is only an estimate, so the level of our confidence in this estimate needs to be factored into the Margin of Safety.